 Strategy 3: Install During Off-Peak Season

 NV Energy rebate funding is limited annually.
-Installing in fall or spring (October-March) avoids the summer rush when rebate funds are consumed fastest.
+Installing in fall or spring (October through March) avoids the summer rush when rebate funds are consumed fastest.
 You are more likely to find full rebate availability during the off-season, and installation pricing from contractors is often more competitive when demand is lower.

 Frequently Asked Questions